AntoineDao/ladybug-tools-api/README.md

 ### Contributing
 If you want to contribute to this Ladybug Tools API server clone the repository and just start making pull requests.

+### Local Development
+A PostgreSQL database is required in order to develop this project locally.
+More detailed instructions will be added soon on how to set up the database locally and ensuring it is setup in a way that will play nicely with the testing configuration.

 ### Shoulders of giants
 I cannot thank [`cosmic-byte`](https://github.com/cosmic-byte) enough for their thorough article walking through how to build a